-IFCI was founded to advance the study of humor and laughter.
-Our goal is to understand how humor works and to uncover ways to effectively use it to connect people with each other and to new ideas.
+IFCI was founded in 2014 to advance the study of humor and laughter.
+Our goal is to understand how humor works and uncover ways to effectively use it to connect people with each other and point out absurdities.

 We create public experiments, performances, workshops, exhibitions, and events.